 The solid curves, representing user relaying with direct link for FD/HD NOMA are obtained from (48), (53) and (48), (54) with throughput in delay-tolerant mode, respectively.
 We observe that user relaying with direct link has a higher energy efficiency compared to without direct link for FD/HD NOMA in the low SNR region.
 This is because that the direct link improves system throughput at this transmission mode.
 Additionally, it is worth noting that HD NOMA achieves the higher system energy efficiency in the high SNR region.
-This is due to the fact that HD NOMA converges to the throughput ceiling in the high SNR region.
+This is due to the fact that HD NOMA can provide a larger system throughput, while FD NOMA converges to the throughput ceiling in the high SNR region.